r37r0m0d3l/publish_subscribe/README.md

 const tokenTwo = pubsub.subscribe("channel_name_2", synchronousCallback);
 ```

-No need for token as subscription will expire after first successful call.
+No need for a token as the subscription will expire after a first successful call.

 ```js
 pubsub.subscribeOnce("channel_exit", (data, channel, _token) => {});